GStreamer/gstreamer/markdown/frequently-asked-questions/developing.md

 Makefile, or integrate with autoconf using the pkg.m4 macro (providing `PKG_CONFIG_CHECK`).

-## How do I develop against an uninstalled GStreamer copy ?
+## How do I develop against an uninstalled GStreamer copy?

 It is possible to develop and compile against an uninstalled copy of gstreamer and gst-plugins-\* (for example, against git checkouts).